Qorghan

-Qorghan (قرغن, also Romanized as Qarghan; also known as Gharghan, Qūrghan, and Qūrqan) is a village in Kenarrudkhaneh Rural District, in the Central District of Golpayegan County, Isfahan Province, Iran.
-At the 2006 census, its population was 228, in 73 families.
+Qorghan (قرغن) (Note: Also romanized as Qarghan; also known as Gharghan, Qūrghan, and Qūrqan) is a village in Kenarrudkhaneh Rural District of the Central District of Golpayegan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 228 in 73 households.
+The following census in 2011 counted 191 people in 66 households.
+The 2016 census measured the population of the village as 159 people in 56 households.